umddb/cmsc424-fall2015/project4/README.md

 The simplest way you can run this is by just doing: `python testing.py` That will run all the code in the `testing.py` file.

 A better option is to do: `python -i testing.py`.
-This will execute all the code in `testing.py` file and then it will open a Python script.
-In that script, you can start doing more operations (e.g., you can play with the index to add/delete tuples, etc.)
+This will execute all the code in `testing.py` file and then it will open a Python shell.
+In that shell, you can start doing more operations (e.g., you can play with the index to add/delete tuples, etc.)

 ### Your Task

 Your task is to finish a few of the unfinished pieces in the `btree.py` and `queryprocessing.py` files.
-* Function `redistributeWithBlock(self, otherBlock):`: The delete code in btree.py does not handle the case where an underfull node borrows entries from one of its siblings.
+* Function `redistributeWithBlock(self, otherBlock)` in `btree.py`: The delete code does not handle the case where an underfull node borrows entries from one of its siblings.
 You are to implement this function.
 * Function `SortMergeJoin.get_next()` in `queryprocessing.py`: Your task is to implement the SortMergeJoin algorithm
 * Function `GroupByAggregate.get_next()` in `queryprocessing.py`: The GroupByAggregate only handles the case when there is no group by.
 Your task is to handle that case.